 The Marash Chile is a medium-hot red pepper, admired for its flavor: fruity and acidic, with musty, earth-like undertones.
 Originating from the Turkish city of the same name, in the Kahramanmaras region in SE Turkey [near Syria], Marash chile is still relatively unknown in the United States.

-After a lengthy process of drying the peppers [but not until all crispy like with Latin American chiles], the Maras chile is then crushed or ground.
-Maras and Urfa peppers are central to Turkish cooking -- like our own black pepper.
-Maras chile is subtle, hot and sweet, with a surprising acidity.
+After a lengthy process of drying the peppers [but not until all crispy like with Latin American chiles], the Marash chile is then crushed or ground.
+Marash and Urfa peppers are central to Turkish cooking -- like our own black pepper.
+Marash chile is subtle, hot and sweet, with a surprising acidity.

-In Turkey, Maras chile is used in everything from meat dishes like kofte and kebabs, egg dishes like menemen (a sort of frittata), to rice pilaf.
-Use Maras chile in any recipe that red or black pepper is called for.
-Try Maras chile in ground meat or meatball recipes, for a surprising kick in a vinaigrette, or even as a flourish on a grapefruit and avocado salad.
+In Turkey, Marash chile is used in everything from meat dishes like kofte and kebabs, egg dishes like menemen (a sort of frittata), to rice pilaf.
+Use Marash chile in any recipe that red or black pepper is called for.
+Try Marash chile in ground meat or meatball recipes, for a surprising kick in a vinaigrette, or even as a flourish on a grapefruit and avocado salad.